top of page

 • 3 min read

 There is a wealth divide forming that hasn't announced itself loudly.
 It isn't arriving with one dramatic event or a single technological breakthrough.
-It's emerging slowly, almost politely, while we are busy getting on with our lives.
+Instead, it's emerging slowly, almost politely, while we are busy getting on with our lives.

 The Role of Noise and Distraction

-What makes this moment particularly difficult is not only the pace of change, but the volume of noise surrounding it.
+What makes this moment particularly difficult is not only the pace of change but also the volume of noise surrounding it.

-We are immersed in constant distraction, endless commentary, performative urgency, trending debates and algorithm-driven outrage.
+We are immersed in constant distraction, endless commentary, performative urgency, trending debates, and algorithm-driven outrage.
 Attention is pulled outward, fragmenting our ability to think deeply or long-term.
-While we are encouraged to react, consume and stay busy.
-Leaving very little space is left for reflection or intentional decision-making.
+While we are encouraged to react, consume, and stay busy, very little space is left for reflection or intentional decision-making.

 How Technology Is Reshaping Value